His Royal Eminence Amirul Mu’minin Sheikh As-Sultan Muhammadu Sa’adu Abubakar III

 Sultan of Sokoto

 Amirul Mu’minin Sheikh As-Sultan Muhammadu Sa’adu Abubakar III is the 20th Sultan of Sokoto.
-As Sultan of Sokoto, he is the head of the Supreme Council for Islamic Affairs in Nigeria (SCIAN), which is the umbrella body for all Muslim organizations in the country and is considered the spiritual leader of Nigeria’s 108 million Muslims, who account for roughly 50% of the nation’s population.
+As Sultan of Sokoto, he is the head of the Supreme Council for Islamic Affairs in Nigeria (SCIAN), which is the umbrella body for all Muslim organisations in the country, and is considered the spiritual leader of Nigeria’s 108 million Muslims, who account for roughly 50% of the nation’s population.
 Although the position of Sultan of Sokoto has become largely ceremonial, the holder is still a central figure for Nigerian Muslims.

-Birth: 24 August 1956 (Age: 68)
+Birth: 24 August 1956 (Age: 69)

 Source of Influence: Administration of Religious Affairs, Philanthropy, Charity & Development, Lineage: Lineage

-Influence: Central figure for 98.7 million Nigerian Muslims
+Influence: Central figure for 108 million Nigerian Muslims

 School of Thought: Sunni, Traditional Sunni, Maliki, Qadiriyyah Sufi Order